top of page

 This toolkit has been reviewed by government officials and law enforcement representatives.
 We hope that it serves as a resource for individuals planning to participate in a demonstration.
 While every effort has been made to ensure accuracy, information may change over time; users are encouraged to verify details with the appropriate authorities.
 This toolkit is provided for informational purposes only and should not be interpreted as legal advice.

-FAIR HOUSING TOOLKIT
+FAIR HOUSING

-This Fair Housing Toolkit was reviewed by multiple government officials and is intended to serve as an informational resource.
-While care has been taken to ensure accuracy, the information contained herein may change over time.
+The Fair Housing Toolkit provides general information about the fair housing complaint process in the City of Houston.
+The toolkit was reviewed by multiple government officials and is intended to serve as an informational resource.

+While care has been taken to ensure accuracy, information may change over time — users are encouraged to verify current requirements with the appropriate authorities.
 This material is provided for general informational purposes only and should not be interpreted as legal advice.

 For more information on the history of stakeholder engagement and the development of human rights action plan, continue reading below.